dashincubator/dash-incubator-app/rules.md

 Each Bounty’s work is divided into Tasks which have an agreed reward, the output of which is tracked in the App (such as a specification document, a Github commit, or a KPI such as % uptime on a website that can prove the value of the work completed).

-The App defines a [Bounty System](#) that operates like a pipeline where Bounties enter the pipeline as Concepts that progress through Specification and Production stages and finally to an Archive once all work is completed.
+The App defines a [Bounty System](#) that operates like a pipeline where Bounties enter the pipeline as Concepts that progress through Specification and Production stages until all tasks are finished and all work on the bounty is completed.

 A Bounty is categorized at the Concept stage as one of three types::

 *   **Projects** are group efforts that create products such as a decentralized app built on Dash (DApps).
 *   **Services** are ongoing activities that reward provision, such as website hosting, code maintenance, or a role within the fund itself.
 *   **Jobs** are one-off Tasks, such as finding bugs or fixing a github issue.
-Job Tasks don’t need to be reserved like Project and Service bounties by users who want to complete them.
+Job Tasks don’t need to be reserved like Project and Service bounties by users who want to finish them.

-When users complete Tasks, they can make a claim for the Task Reward.
+When users finish Tasks, they can make a claim for the Task Reward.

 Task Claims are assessed by [Bounty Admins](#), who are the users who define and manage Tasks in Bounties.
 Once a claim is approved by an Admin, the Task’s reward will be awarded to the user with a Dash transaction.